LambdAurora/AurorasDecorations/README.md

   - Cannot be moved by pistons or slime/honey blocks.
   - Can transmit state change in an observer chain.
     Perfect as a dispenser or dropper replacement in some contraptions!
+- Tie leads to fences
+  Leads can now be tied directly between two fences, rather than only fence-mob.

 ## Pictures